jochym/qecalc/DOC/sphinx/quickTutorial.rst

         # whole lattice and structure will be auto updated on change in 'a' according
         # to the lattice symmetry (ibrav):
         pw.input.structure.lattice.a = a
-        # changes in structure should be propagated into the parsing object:
-        pw.input.structure.updatePWInput()
         pw.input.save()
-        # or just use pw.input.structure.save()
         pw.launch()
         print 'Stress = ', pw.output.property('stress')